harismubashar/bb84_simulation/README.md

 ## Usage

-    Usage:
+    To run a quick simulation without any specified parameters, you may simply run (this will choose a random message of length 10-100):
+        ./bb84_sim
-    To run a simulation of the protocol with random encryption and decryption basis, simply follow the format:
+    To run a simulation of the protocol with specified message, but random encryption and decryption basis, follow the format:
         ./bb84_sim <binary message>
-    To run a simulation with chosen encryption and decryption basis, follow the format:
+    To run a simulation with chosen message, encryption and decryption basis, follow the format:
         ./bb84_sim <binary message> -e <encryption basis> -d <decription basis>
     Note that the encryption basis and decryption basis must be of the same length as the message You may also opt to choose only an encryption basis or decryption basis and let the other one be randomized like so: